Membership Inference Attacks for Unseen Classes: Quantile Regression Attacks for Unseen Classes

 Using this score function improves quantile regression performance in the class dropout setting as the learned attack no longer requires knowledge of the true label.

 \paragraph{Class dropout: CINIC-10 and CIFAR-100.} We find that for both CINIC-10 and CIFAR-100 (using the superclass label set), quantile regression strictly outperforms the marginal baseline and shadow models under class dropout at 1\% FPR.
-In this setting, we train the model on all classes except one, so 9 classes for CINIC-10 and 19 superclasses for CIFAR-100.
+In this setting, we train the attack model on all classes except the unseen class.
 The TPR and FPR are evaluated on the held-out class.
-For CINIC-10, the quantile regression attack generalizes better on some unseen classes such as automobiles (1) and trucks (2) than others.

 Results are similar on CIFAR-100 but even more pronounced.
-On average across all 20 superclasses, shadow models achieve only 1.4\% TPR at 1\% FPR on unseen data while quantile regression achieves 3.8\% TPR at 1\% FPR.
-While in-distribution, shadow models (12.5\% TPR at 1\% FPR) significantly outperform quantile regression (4.1\% TPR at 1\% FPR), in the class dropout setting, quantile regression takes less time to train and outperforms shadow models.
+On average across all 20 superclasses, LiRA achieves only 1.4\% TPR at 1\% FPR on unseen data while quantile regression achieves 3.8\% TPR at 1\% FPR (a 2.7$\times$ improvement).
+In the unseen class setting, quantile regression takes less time to train and outperforms LiRA.
+We find that RMIA often performs \emph{worse} than the LiRA attack.
+This is because RMIA's score function exaggerates the target model's confidence on the unseen class, resulting in more false positives in this setting and very low TPRs in the low-FPR regime.

+These trends also hold on ResNet-18 and Vision Transformer base models; detailed results are found in Appendix \ref{appx:image-architecture-results}.
+In addition, we also provide AUC results in Appendix~\ref{appx:auc-results} and full ROC curves in Appendix ~\ref{appx:roc}.

-\paragraph{Data scarcity: ImageNet.} Our results on CINIC-10 and CIFAR-100 are limited to a single unseen class at a time, which simulates the impact of a minority subpopulation (such as sensitive or harmful content) missing from the attack data.
+\paragraph{Data scarcity: ImageNet.} Our results on CINIC-10 and CIFAR-100 are limited to a single unseen class at a time, which models the impact of a minority subpopulation (such as sensitive or harmful content) missing from the attack data.
 Another realistic scenario where the auditor or adversary might not have access to subclasses is the \emph{data scarcity} setting, where the model might be trained using a much larger and potentially proprietary dataset while a resource-limited auditor only has a fraction of similar data available.

 To simulate this, we attack a model trained on the much larger ImageNet dataset.
 We use the same quantile regression architecture and hyperparameters as described for CINIC-10 and CIFAR-100.
 In Figure \ref{fig:imagenet_classdrop_roc}, we show the ROC curves for ImageNet (on the full data distribution) with a sweep from 10 to 990 classes missing from the attack training set.
 Perhaps surprisingly, the quantile regression attack outperforms the marginal baseline with as many as 990 out of 1000 classes left unseen.